Professor Surya P. Subedi, OBE, KC, DCL & DPhil (Oxford), Barrister

 His book ‘Unilateral Sanctions in International Law’ (Hart Publishing, Oxford, 2021) explores whether there are any rules in international law applicable to unilateral sanctions and if so, what these rules are.
 In doing so, it examines the impact of unilateral sanctions on human rights and the environment.

-Professor Subedi is the editor of a Routledge series of books on ‘Human Rights and International Law’ and have edited 14 volumes that have been published in this series since 2014.
+Professor Subedi is the editor of a Routledge series of books on ‘Human Rights and International Law’ and has edited 14 volumes that have been published in this series since 2014.
 They analyse a wide range of international human rights issues and offer policy recommendations that can make a difference to the real life of the people across the globe.

 He also is the Chairman of the Board of Editors of the Asian Journal of International Law, which is published by Cambridge University Press.

 He has received high-level state honours from the monarchs of the UK and Nepal for his services to international law.
-He was made an OBE in 2004 by Her late Majesty Queen Elizabeth of the UK; and was decorated with the Suprabal Gorkhadaxinbahu by His late Majesty King Birendra of Nepal in 1998.
-He recently was awarded another high-level state honour – the Prasiddha Prabal Janasewa Shree – by the President of Nepal on the occasion of the National Day of Nepal 2022.
+He was made an OBE in 2004 by Her late Majesty Queen Elizabeth II of the UK; and was decorated with the Suprabal Gorkhadaxinbahu by His late Majesty King Birendra of Nepal in 1998.
+He was awarded another high-level state honour – the Prasiddha Prabal Janasewa Shree – by the President of Nepal on the occasion of the National Day of Nepal in 2022.

 Two law prizes named after his name – one for the best attainment in Human Rights Law and another one for the best doctoral thesis (DPhil) of the year in Law – were established at the University of Oxford in 2020.